 - Reproduce

-If it doesnโt reproduce, it doesnโt count.
+If it doesn’t reproduce, it doesn’t count.

 This is how you avoid superstition-driven marketing.